jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 Adapter 'AGATCGGAAGAGC', length 13, was trimmed 316827 times.
 ```

+Then run `fastqc` again on the newly trimmed reads (files ending with `_val_?.fq.gz`).
 Download the fastqc reports of the trimmed reads and look at them in the browser.
 Notice any differences compared to the untrimmed reads?

 [Top](#contents)
 # Exercise 2 - Mapping  <a name="2"></a>